The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Introduction

-In July 2022, during the observations of the ERS program, the scientific team measured the transmission spectra of WASP-39b using the NIRCam \citep{Ahrer2023ERS}, NIRISS \citep{Feinstein2023ERS}, NIRSpec PRISM \citep{Rustamkulov2023} and NIRSpec G395H \citep{Alderson2023} instrumental modes.
-In addition to the previously detected $\rm{Na}$, $\rm{K}$ and $\rm{H_2O}$ these observations led to the detection of the expected species $\rm{CO_2}$ and $\rm{CO}$, and, unexpectedly, $\rm{SO_2}$ (see also \citealt{Ahrer2023ERSCO2, Grant2023, Tsai2023SO2}).
+In July 2022, during the observations of the ERS programme, the scientific team measured the transmission spectra of WASP-39b using the NIRCam \citep{Ahrer2023ERS}, NIRISS \citep{Feinstein2023ERS}, NIRSpec PRISM \citep{Rustamkulov2023}, and NIRSpec G395H \citep{Alderson2023} instrumental modes.
+In addition to the previously detected $\rm{Na}$, $\rm{K}$, and $\rm{H_2O}$ abundances, these observations led to the detection of the expected species $\rm{CO_2}$ and $\rm{CO}$, as well as, unexpectedly, $\rm{SO_2}$ (see also \citealt{Ahrer2023ERSCO2, Grant2023, Tsai2023SO2}).
 The observations also showed an absorption feature that could be produced by $\rm{H_2S}$, but this still lacks a robust confirmation.

 The data collected during the observations have been extensively used by different teams.
 Some of them focused their studies on the formation and evolution of the planet \citep{Louca2023, Khorshid2024}.
-Differences in the terminators have been clearly detected by \cite{Espinoza2024} which has also motivated the study of the atmospheric transport of chemical species and clouds with global circulation models \citep{Tsai2023GCM}.
-The wide spectral range of the data has also motivated the study of aerosol properties \citep{Roy2025} also including microphysical models \citep{Arfaux2024}.
+Differences in the terminators have been clearly detected by \cite{Espinoza2024}, which has also motivated the study of the atmospheric transport of chemical species and clouds with global circulation models \citep{Tsai2023GCM}.
+The wide spectral range of the data has also motivated the study of aerosol properties \citep{Roy2025} that also include microphysical models \citep{Arfaux2024}.